Halekulani (hotel): Facilities

+Halekulani company

 Halekūlani hired luxury hospitality executive Peter Shaindlin as COO in 2003.
-He has overseen continual improvements to the brand, as well as construction of a second Halekūlani hotel on Okinawa Island, Japan, in 2019.
+He has overseen continual improvements to the brand, as well as construction of the Halekūlani Okinawa hotel, on Okinawa Island, Japan, in 2019.
 Additionally, the corporation acquired the boutique Waikiki Parc hotel across the street, and has rebranded it as Halepuna Hotel Waikiki.

 Mitsui also owns the Imperial Hotel group in Japan and their half-dozen properties serve as hotel partners to the Halekūlani properties in Hawaii and Okinawa.